chibby0ne/Solarized_Gnome_Terminal/README.md

 It's all taken care for in the background by crontab and the script `get_sunrise_sunset.sh`.
 Isn't that awesome?
 The background colors theme as well as the color shown by the shell command `ls` only changes when opening a new terminal or opening a new terminal, after the passing the sunset(to dark) or sunrise(to light) time.

+## Future improvements

+[] Work with submodules so that the downloaded repos can be updated when this one is updated [] Use minutes for more precision (not sure how relevant as the switch is not necessarily made immediately after sunset but when opening or sourcing .bashrc)
+[] Include vimrc code, as there's vimrc sunrise/sunset time update [] Installation script should check if the .rc files already have the code added to them so that the code is not added appended more than once

 ## License